-However, 95 per cent of the world’s transport energy still coming from burning fossil fuels, the transport sector produces a quarter of all energy-related emission.
+However, 95 per cent of the world’s transport energy still coming from burning fossil fuels, the transport sector produces a quarter of all energy-related emissions.
 There is therefore a strong correlation between road safety and climate change that we need to address globally.

 This event included the launch of the book on safe and sustainable mobility for the new Decade of Action for Road Safety, by the United Nations Secretary-General’s Special Envoy for Road Safety, Mr. Jean Todt.
 The book comprises essays from public figures, "Friends of the Special Envoy", representing many sectors and industries and sharing their beliefs on how we can collectively tackle the invisible pandemic of traffic crash fatalities and injuries.
 Several high-level contributors to the book were present at the event.